nodejs/modules/doc/announcement.md

 ## `import` and `export` syntax in `.js` files

-We heard some [very](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) [strong](https://gist.github.com/ceejbot/b49f8789b2ab6b09548ccb72813a1054) [feedback](https://twitter.com/maybekatz/status/1062473765865512961) that Node needs to provide a way to use `import` and `export` syntax in `.js` files.
+We heard some [very](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) [strong](https://gist.github.com/ceejbot/b49f8789b2ab6b09548ccb72813a1054) [feedback](https://twitter.com/maybekatz/status/1062473765865512961) that Node.js needs to provide a way to use `import` and `export` syntax in `.js` files.

 The new `--experimental-modules` provides two ways: a `"type"` field in `package.json` and a `--type` flag.
 Their naming was inspired by browsers’ `<script type="module">`.

 ### `package.json` `"type"` field

-Add `"type": "module"` to the `package.json` for your project, and Node will treat all `.js` files in your project as ES modules.
+Add `"type": "module"` to the `package.json` for your project, and Node.js will treat all `.js` files in your project as ES modules.

 If some of your project’s files use CommonJS and you can’t convert your entire project all at once, you can either rename those files to use the `.cjs` extension or put them in a subfolder containing a `package.json` with `{ "type": "commonjs" }`, under which all `.js` files are treated as CommonJS.